centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-aws-directconnect.md

 ### Discovery rules

-The pack provides a discovery rule to automatically discover **Amazon Direct Connect** resources:
+The pack provides a discovery rule to automatically discover **Amazon Direct Connect** resources.

 More information about the Host Discovery module is available in the Centreon documentation: [Host Discovery](/docs/monitoring/discovery/hosts-discovery)